AlohaCare covers certain prescription drugs for our QUEST Integration members.

 - Quantity Limit (QL): For certain drugs, AlohaCare QI limits the amount of the drug that we will cover.

 - Step Therapy (ST): In some cases, AlohaCare QI requires you to first try one drug to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may require your doctor to prescribe Drug A first.
 If Drug A does not work for you, then we will cover Drug B.

 Generic substitution or therapeutic interchange may also apply.
 You may be asked to take a drug that is chemically identical (not brand name) or chemically different from the drug originally prescribed.
 This substitution or change will have the same therapeutic purpose and will be used for the same FDA approved conditions.
 The pharmacist or prescriber may ask you to take this drug and will explain the reasons why he or she believes this is a better drug choice for you.
 You do not have to agree.
 If you do not agree, you or your physician may request a prior authorization (PA).

-You or your doctor can ask for a prior authorization (PA) by calling the pharmacy department toll free at 877-973-7418 to request a certain drug that is not on our list.
+and submit directly to us.
 We will ask your doctor for the reason why you are requesting a certain drug.
 We will let you and your doctor know if we approve your request.